fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 The move follows SAS filing for bankruptcy in July 2022.
 As part of restructuring efforts, the airline significantly reduced its fleet size by ending several aircraft leasing agreements early.
 This included letting go of **three A350s**, leaving them with only three remaining in the fleet.

 It will be interesting to see how this reintroduction impacts SAS's operations and whether they will consider returning the other two previously rejected A350s.
-It will also be interesting to watch out for fleet development after the acquisition from Air France-KLM and others.
+It will also be interesting to watch out for fleet development after [the announced acquisition by Air France-KLM and others](https://blog.awardfares.com/sas-acquisition/).

 <img src="../assets/img/eurobonus-updates-feb-2024/se-rsc.webp" style="max-width:400px;width:100%" alt="SAS will reintroduce an A350-900, SE-RSC." class="noborder"/>